-Michigan law requires a mandatory 6-month driver’s license suspension, even for a first conviction.
-That period increases to 1 year with a BAC level of .17 or higher.
+Michigan law requires a mandatory six-month driver’s license suspension, even for a 1st conviction.
+That period increases to one year with a BAC level of .17 or higher.
 You may be eligible for an interlock restricted license after 45 days of suspension.

-Submit proof of installation to the Secretary of State’s office and your driver record will be updated to reflect the restriction.
+Submit proof of installation to the MI Secretary of State’s office and your driving record will be updated to reflect the restriction.

 Michigan residents will pay about $3 per day on average for a LifeSafer breath alcohol ignition interlock device (BAIID).
 While a cheap breathalyzer is appealing, it may not be the best option.
 What you need is reliability, and you are assured that with LifeSafer.

 Each BAIID is finely tuned & tested before it heads to your local service center in MI, where a skilled technician will install it in your vehicle.
 These technicians can install a device in any vehicle thanks to the latest techniques they’ve learned.
 And when you need it most, LifeSafer offers unbeatable customer service.
 That’s how you know LifeSafer is committed to your program’s success.